 Any beneficial holder whose old notes are registered in the name of his or its broker, dealer, commercial bank, trust company or other nominee and who wishes to tender should contact such registered holder promptly and instruct such registered holder to tender on its behalf.
 If such beneficial holder wishes to tender on its own behalf, such beneficial holder must, prior to completing and executing the letter of transmittal and delivering its old notes, either:

-- make appropriate arrangements to register ownership of the old notes in such holder's name; or - obtain a properly completed bond power from the registered holder.
+• obtain a properly completed bond power from the registered holder.

 The transfer of record ownership may take considerable time and may not be completed prior to the expiration date.